NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 **ReLU Model**: The ReLU activation function adds complexity in recovering the original $x$ vector due to the complexity in transformations due to non-linearity.
 This allows the $W$ to compress and capture features.
 This allows the neurons to better store complex relations and features, this results in more sparser and complex feature interactions that are harder to disentangle.

 ## Basic Results
-They analyzed the results via the comparing a linear and relu model.
+They analyzed the results via the comparing a linear and ReLU model.
 The properties used 20 neurons and 5 features.
 The linear model learned direct relations of features, and there was no encoding of superpositions of the data.

-The
+Utilize two types of visualizations and mathematical relations for representing $WW^T$ .

+The first one is just the summation and relation of all W vectors and their measurement of superposition.
+This is basically take the dot product of a feature matrix and seeing if there is any other feature overlap with the one being observed, $i$.
+They do this via a summation on all elements $i \neq j$: $(WW^T)_{ij}​=W_i​ W_j​$ .
+If it is 0 then the relation is only feature specific.
+However, if there is any number greater than zero, the encoding of other features is present since the dot product measurement is saying there is a non-orthogonal relation.

+The secondary measurement is to see